 Wiring also plays a big factor in the final cost.
 Unless you have low-voltage wiring in place at both the display location and the conference room table, odds are your professional integrator will need to factor necessary wiring work into their proposal.
 While there are many options to operate conferencing systems wirelessly, all of the most reliable and highest performance solutions require hard wiring.

-Finally, software licensing can play a factor in your pricing.
 While meeting room apps like Zoom or Ringcentral can be relatively inexpensive on an individual basis (maxing out around $240/year), enterprise solutions like Zoom Rooms can run $499 per room, which adds up if you have a lot of huddle spaces or small meeting rooms.
 These solutions are important to factor into your meeting room though, as they allow essential features such as wireless multi-share, room management, lighting and environmental controls, calendar integrations, and more.

 Taking it a step further